 We have the power to discover and leverage the true value of those around us and to help others do the same.
 But it takes more than good intentions.
 It takes action.

-- Develop practical strategies to uncover hidden biases, facilitate inclusive interactions, and reduce the impact of unconscious bias
+- Develop practical strategies to disrupt unconscious bias

 We are living in a time where daily we make decisions about whether to act upon our morals and values or surrender them based on fear, bias, indifference, or some other factor.
 It’s time to reflect on what pushes us one way or another.

 Many people don’t intervene because they fear judgment or retribution.

 Being an ally means supporting the “others.”
 Being an advocate means speaking up when nobody is watching.
 It means speaking up because it’s the right thing to do.
 It means taking action and not just standing by in the face of judgment or retribution.
 It means standing up, speaking up, and acting up.

 - Learn what it means to be a bystander

 - Define the concept and benefits of bystander intervention

 - Analyze examples of conduct witnessed by bystanders